ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The Publisher signs the scope, concatenated with N\_S and concatenated with N\_C, using the private key corresponding to the public key in the 'client_cred' parameter.

-The N\_S may be either:
+The N\_S may be either of the following:

 * The challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}).

 * If the provisioning of the access token to the KDC has relied on the DTLS profile of ACE {{RFC9202}}, and the access token was specified in the "psk_identity" field of the ClientKeyExchange message when using DTLS 1.2 {{RFC6347}}, then N\_S is an exporter value computed as defined in {{Section 4 of RFC5705}} (REQ15).

-   Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty context value (i.e., a context value of zero-length), 32 as length value in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-pubsub-app" defined in {{tls_exporter}} of this document.
+   Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty context value (i.e., a context value of zero-length), 32 as length value in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-pubsub-app" defined in {{tls_exporter}} of this document.

 * If the provisioning of the access token to the KDC has relied on the DTLS profile of ACE {{RFC9202}}, and the access token was specified in the "identity" field of a PskIdentity within the PreSharedKeyExtension of the ClientHello message when using DTLS 1.3 {{RFC9147}}, then N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}} (REQ15).

-   Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value' (i.e., a 'context_value' of zero length), 32 as 'key_length' in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-pubsub-app" defined in {{tls_exporter}} of this document.
+   Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value' (i.e., a 'context_value' of zero length), 32 as 'key_length' in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-pubsub-app" defined in {{tls_exporter}} of this document.

 * If the Join Request is a retry in response to an error response from the KDC, which included a new 'kdcchallenge' parameter, then N_S MUST be the new value from this parameter.